Different Types of Domestic and Wild Parrots

 Dwarf catita (Forpus xanthopterygius)

-Also known as blue-winged parrot, this species is found within the superfamily Psittacoidea (family Psittacidae and subfamily Arinae).
+Also known as the blue-winged parrot, this species is found within the superfamily Psittacoidea (family Psittacidae and subfamily Arinae).
 They measure around 5.1 inches (13 cm) in length.

-They are native to South America and inhabits a wide range of areas, from natural open areas to city parks.
+They are native to South America and inhabit a wide range of areas, from natural open areas to city parks.
 It presents sexual dimorphism (an uncommon trait within the Psittaciformes order), where the male has blue flight feathers and the female is completely green.
 It is very common to observe them in pairs.

 Australian lovebird (Melopsittacus undulatus)

 Also known as an Australian parakeet, they are located within the superfamily Psittacoidea (family Psittaculidae, subfamily Loriinae).
-This species is not only native to Australia, but also endemic to it.
+This species is not only native to Australia but also endemic to it.
 However, they have now been introduced in many other countries.
 They're about 7 inches (18 cm) long and inhabit from arid or semi-arid zones to wooded or scrub areas.

 Medium parrot types

-Among the 393 species of parrots we can also find medium-sized parrots.
+Among the 393 species of parrots, we can also find medium-sized parrots.
 Some of the most popular are:

 Argentine parrot (Myiopsitta monachus)

 This species belongs to the Psittacoidea superfamily (Psittacidae family and Arinae subfamily).
-These parrots are medium-sized and measure about 11.8 inches (30cm) in length.
+These parrots are medium-sized and measure about 11.8 inches (30 cm) in length.
 They are native to South America, from Bolivia to Argentina.

 However, they were introduced in other continents and have become a pest.
 This is due to the fact that they have a very short reproductive cycle and lay several eggs.
 In addition, they are a very gregarious species that has community nests shared by several pairs.